First Bancorp (FBNC)

 New regulation after the 2008 financial crisis requires that all firms must maintain a Tier 1 capital ratio greater than 4.5%.
 On top of this, there are additional buffers based on scale, risk profile, and other regulatory classifications, so that at the end of the day, firms generally must maintain a 7-10% ratio at minimum.

-Over the last five years, First Bancorp has averaged an ROE of 9.6%, healthy for a company operating in a sector where the average shakes out around 7.5% and those putting up 15%+ are greatly admired.
-This is a bright spot for First Bancorp.
+Over the last five years, First Bancorp has averaged an ROE of 9.4%, uninspiring for a company operating in a sector where the average shakes out around 7.5%.

-11. Key Takeaways from First Bancorp’s Q2 Results
+10. Key Takeaways from First Bancorp’s Q3 Results

-It was encouraging to see First Bancorp beat analysts’ revenue expectations this quarter.
-We were also happy its net interest income outperformed Wall Street’s estimates.
-On the other hand, its EPS was in line.
-Zooming out, we think this was a mixed quarter.
-The stock remained flat at $53.28 immediately following the results.
+We enjoyed seeing First Bancorp beat analysts’ revenue expectations this quarter.
+We were also glad its net interest income outperformed Wall Street’s estimates.
+Zooming out, we think this quarter featured some important positives.
+The stock remained flat at $53.52 immediately following the results.

-First Bancorp isn’t a terrible business, but it isn’t one of our picks.
-To kick things off, its revenue growth was uninspiring over the last five years.
-And while its anticipated efficiency ratio over the next year signals it will gain leverage on its fixed costs, the downside is its weak EPS growth over the last five years shows it’s failed to produce meaningful profits for shareholders.
-On top of that, its worsening efficiency ratio shows the business has become less productive.
+First Bancorp’s business quality ultimately falls short of our standards.
+To begin with, its revenue growth was mediocre over the last five years.
+And while its anticipated efficiency ratio over the next year signals it will gain leverage on its fixed costs, the downside is its worsening efficiency ratio shows the business has become less productive.
+On top of that, its unimpressive EPS growth over the last five years shows it’s failed to produce meaningful profits for shareholders.